bitcoinops/bitcoinops.github.io/_topics/en/soft-fork-activation.md

   assured.

-  Around the time BIP148 began receiving significant public support, everal miners, exchanges, and other businesses signed their support for a two-step proposal that started with activation of segwit in a way that would follow the BIP148 rules.
+  Around the time BIP148 began receiving significant public support, several miners, exchanges, and other businesses signed their support for a two-step proposal that started with activation of segwit in a way that would follow the BIP148 rules.
 This first stage was proposed in [BIP91][], which was a modification of the BIP9 rules.
 Miners used